TipQuickly logoTipQuickly

 Quick Reference: How Much to Tip

 The standard at restaurants is 18–20%.
-Use TipQuickly to calculate your exact tip in seconds — just enter the bill amount and the number of people splitting it.
+Use TipQuickly to calculate your exact tip in seconds — enter the bill amount, choose the percentage, and the total appears instantly.

 Calculate your tip in seconds.